Start your family tree week

 Discover your relatives' stories in our historical British newspapers.
 The newspapers contain millions of stories from local newspapers from the past.
 They're fantastic for finding out about the lives your ancestors led and the daily issues that affected them.

 Happy New Year!
 If you've hit any problems in your research, visit our lively community and see if any of our other researchers can help.
-You'll also find some fantastic special offers in our Genes Extras section – just what you need to see in the New Year.

 Make it your New Year's resolution to continue your research.
 Just imagine how far you'll have come by this time next year!
 Remember to post your family discoveries on our Success Stories board…